 Welcome to Peter's Homepage, Pilgrim!

 The concept of a personal website is the ultimate expression of one's vanity.
-It is a noise, a confusion, an agony in egotistical fits.
+It is a noise... a confusion... an agony of egotistical fits.
 This page is no different.
 I'd like to think that anybody who pokes around will learn a bit about what makes me tick.
-Of course, I'm much more than a bunch of HTML and picture files; you can't really sum a person up on paper...but at least you'll have some idea of who Peter Jay Salzman is.
+Of course, I'm much more than a bunch of HTML and image files; you can't really sum a person up on paper, metaphorical or otherwise.
+But at least you'll have some idea of who Peter Jay Salzman is.

 Physics and Science

-tardis!
 I received my Ph.D. in theoretical physics from University of California at Davis.
 My thesis advisor, Steven Carlip, is well known in quantum gravity circles.
-My dissertation research involved looking at the time dependent Schrodinger-Newton equation as a possible:
+My dissertation research involved investigating the time dependent Schrodinger-Newton equation as a possible:

 1. explanation of why macroscopic objects are not observed to be be in quantum superpositions.